 Young people have been important at Jamestown since the very beginning.
 There were four boys in the very first group of 104 Jamestown settlers.
 A young daughter of the Powhatan Indian leader fearlessly helped the English survive their first rugged years in Virginia.
-And two English boys became translators between the English and the native people.
+Two English boys became translators between the English and the Native peoples.

 The most famous of the young people at early Jamestown are Pocahontas and the English boys Henry Spelman and Thomas Savage.
 The three were hostages who came of age among strangers and served as emissaries, spies, translators, and diplomats.
 Pocahontas and Spelman were probably born the same year, 1595.
-Pocahontas was the daughter of Wahunsonacock, who ruled a Powhatan chiefdom that included more than 30 Indian nations across eastern Virginia.
-Spelman grew up the son of a widow and came to Jamestown in 1609 in the ill-fated supply fleet battered by a hurricane.
-He was smart enough to recognize the dire condition of the James Fort colonists and went with Savage to live in the bountiful home of Wahunsonacock.
+Pocahontas was the daughter of Wahunsenacawh, who ruled a Powhatan chiefdom that included more than 30 Indian nations across eastern Virginia.
+Spelman grew up the son of a widow.
+He, like John Rolfe and William Strachey, came to Jamestown in 1609 after their ill-fated supply fleet was battered by a hurricane and shipwrecked on Bermuda for nine months.
+Spelman was then smart enough to recognize the dire condition of the James Fort colonists and went with Savage to live in the bountiful home of Wahunsenacawh.

 In a cellar the archaeologists found a tiny house one inch tall, with a steeply pitched roof like a Dutch house in the 17th century.
 It may have been a toy windmill.
 The blades, now missing, probably attached through the hole in the roofline, with a rod passed through to the other side of the object.
 Pulling a string wrapped around the rod would have made the blades spin.
 Turning the blades in the opposite direction would have rewound the string on the rod to start all over again, a little like a 17th-century yo-yo!